SchlossLab/Schloss_rrnAnalysis_mSphere_2021/exploratory/2020-11-02-dominance-commonness-of-esvs.md

       )

     # set the minimum number of genomes per species
     min_n_genomes_per_species <- 5

-    # What percentage of genomes have an ASV?
+    # What percentage of genomes have an ESV?
 This focuses on the most
-    # common ASV for each species.
+    # common ESV for each species.
 Dominance is the percentage of genomes that an
-    # ASV is found in.
-So if a ASV shows up in 20 of 25 genomes for a species, it
+    # ESV is found in.
+So if a ESV shows up in 20 of 25 genomes for a species, it
     # dominance is 0.80.

-    asv_dominance_per_species <-
+    esv_dominance_per_species <-

-        metadata_asv %>%
+        metadata_esv %>%

         # want to do our analysis for the species level for each region of 16S will
-        # want to group our genomes by ASVs and species to count the number of genomes
+        # want to group our genomes by ESVs and species to count the number of genomes
-        # that each ASV appears in
+        # that each ESV appears in
-      select(region, genome_id, species, asv, count) %>%
+      select(region, genome_id, species, esv, count) %>%
-      group_by(region, species, asv) %>%
+      group_by(region, species, esv) %>%

-        # count the number of genomes that each ASV appears in for region and species
+        # count the number of genomes that each ESV appears in for region and species
         summarize(n_genomes_found = n_distinct(genome_id), .groups="drop") %>%

         # bring in the number of genomes and rrn copies per species so we can scale
-        # our number of genomes that each ASV appeared in to get percent dominance
+        # our number of genomes that each ESV appeared in to get percent dominance
       inner_join(., n_genomes_rrn_copies_per_species, by=c("region", "species")) %>%
       mutate(dominance = n_genomes_found / n_genomes) %>%

-        # want the dominant ASV for each region and species
+        # want the dominant ESV for each region and species
         # want the number of genomes for each species and region so that we can filter
         #   our data to focus on those species with more genomes than the value of
         #   threshold